- Business Advocacy

 Entertainment is provided during the Valentine stamping, by local artist who stop in and sing a tune, which always makes the stampers day special.
 Visitors from all over stop in to see the magic of stamping and they have a chance to stamp their own valentines, they send to their loved ones.

 All valentines will be removed from the larger envelope at the post office before they are delivered to our amazing stamping volunteers.
-These volunteers will add a little extra love to your valentine by stamping the Sweetheart City Cachet stamp and cancellation stamp.
+These volunteers will add a little extra love to your valentine by stamping the Sweetheart City Collector's Envelope Artwork and Postmark.

 Finally, all valentines will be delivered back to the post office and sent with love to the recipient!